dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Introduction.md

 ```
 In Kotlin we can name test with natural names like `login with correct login and password` but it only applies to code which is ran on JVM.
 Thankfully unit tests are ran on JVM and we can use such descriptive names.

-> Tip: To suppress error `Identifier not allowed for Android project...` displayed by Android Studio you have to got to `Preferences... -> Editor -> Inspections -> Kotlin` and find `Illegal Android Identifier` inspection and then select `Tests` in `In All Scopes` to disable the check for the tests.
+> Tip: To suppress error `Identifier not allowed for Android project...` displayed by Android Studio you have to go to `Preferences... -> Editor -> Inspections -> Kotlin` and find `Illegal Android Identifier` inspection and then select `Tests` in `In All Scopes` to disable the check for the tests.

 ## Test structure